croaky/blog/README.md

 # blog

-Articles about making software at <https://dancroak.com>.
+Short articles about software at <https://dancroak.com>.
-Custom static site generator
-designed to be deployed to [Netlify](https://www.netlify.com/).
+Static site generator designed to be deployed to [Netlify](https://netlify.com).

 ## Setup